MarcusTravis/Password-Generator/README.md

 ### Installing

-Navigate web browser to this link: https://marcustravis.github.io/Password-Generator/
+Navigate your web browser to this link: https://marcustravis.github.io/Password-Generator/

 ## Running the tests